 Door to door, plan on roughly 55 minutes.
 Buses run daily, with thinner timetables at the weekend.
 Every vehicle is accessible, air-conditioned, and fitted with free Wi-Fi.

-For speed, the Metrorail Orange Line is the standout among public options.
-As with the bus, you first ride the MIA Mover across to the Miami Intermodal Center.
+The Metrorail Orange Line takes about 20 minutes from the Miami Intermodal Center to Government Center for $2.25 — the fastest public option.
+As with the bus, you first ride the free MIA Mover across from the airport.

 The Orange Line runs: